Tesco store closures herald broader property overhaul

-LONDON/BERLIN (Reuters) - Tesco’s (TSCO.L) announcement on Thursday that it will close 43 stores and cancel another 49 developments is just the start of a review of a huge property portfolio that is out of tune with modern shopping habits.
+LONDON/BERLIN, Jan 8 (Reuters) - Tesco’s announcement on Thursday that it will close 43 stores and cancel another 49 developments is just the start of a review of a huge property portfolio that is out of tune with modern shopping habits.

 The world’s biggest retailers are all struggling to adapt as time-pressed customers buy more groceries locally or online rather than shopping in the out-of-town megastores that flourished in previous decades.